 Extend something you’re interested in learning more about.

 - Suppose that in your Macro, you work on a challenge where you’re designing the renovation of a historic home with an architect.
 As you research the history of Ohio City, you become really interested in learning more about it and want to write a piece of historical fiction — or slam poetry, or a short film — set in Ohio City in the 1850s.
 Great!
-Slide that project into your queue of Micros.
+Slide that project into your queue for Self-Directed Learning in Micros & Studio.

-- Or maybe what interests you most in this project is learning to use new design tools like Sketchup, and you want to pursue a Micro in design.
-No problem — come to your next Wayfinding meeting with some ideas, and your mentor will ask some questions and suggest some resources to help you turn that into a Micro.
+- Or maybe what interests you most in this project is learning to use new design tools like Sketchup, and you want to pursue a project in design.
+No problem — come to your next Wayfinding 1:1 with some ideas, and your mentor will ask some questions and suggest some resources to help you tackle your own idea.

 Complement your Macro.

 - Maybe this semester, your Macro is focused on arts and storytelling.
 In your Macro, you’re writing plays, designing sets, and collaborating with others.
-In the meantime, you’re plugging away on pre-calculus projects in your Micro.
+In the meantime, you’re plugging away on pre-calculus problems in your Micro time.

 Reinforce or scaffold something you’re working on.

 - Each one of us has some areas of learning that come more naturally to us than others.
-Whatever it is that takes you a little more time to work on, you can do that in your Micro.
+Whatever it is that takes you a little more time to work on, you can do that in Micros & Studio.
 So if you realize as you’re in your Macro that you need more time to get some of the physics concepts, no problem.
-One of our teachers will point you to some Micro projects that could help or will help you customize one to make it interesting to you.
+One of our teachers will point you to some direction in Micros that could help or will help you customize one to make it interesting to you.

 Pursue a passion.